Session types

 Learning and knowledge sharing will be available through different session formats that range from structured lecture-style presentations and panels to less structured yet highly interactive formats like campfires and cafés.

-Sometimes the only way to get fresh ideas and move forward is by stepping back to see the big picture.
+PlenariesSometimes the only way to get fresh ideas and move forward is by stepping back to see the big picture.
 Our inspiring keynote speakers will offer you a new perspective.
-They will feature in plenary sessions on Wednesday and Friday.
+They will feature in plenary sessions on Wednesday and Friday. |

-These 60-minute, lecture-style sessions start with a formal presentation by one to four speakers and include some time for questions at the end.
-In a panel, each speaker brings a different perspective or presents a different view about the same topic.
+Presentations and panelsThese 60-minute, lecture-style sessions start with a formal presentation by one to four speakers and include some time for questions at the end.
+In a panel, each speaker brings a different perspective or presents a different view about the same topic. |

-These 14-minute content-heavy and fast-paced presentations will present findings from a research project, showcase best/innovative practices and case studies and provide expert advice or commentary on a particular issue or challenge.
+Inspire presentationsThese 14-minute content-heavy and fast-paced presentations will present findings from a research project, showcase best/innovative practices and case studies and provide expert advice or commentary on a particular issue or challenge.
+There will be an opportunity at the end of the session to ask questions in the last 15 minutes of the session.
+Presentations will be grouped into sessions by topics or key interest areas. |

-A café is a large group discussion technique designed to encourage small, intimate and informal discussions around a central topic.
+CafésA café is a large group discussion technique designed to encourage small, intimate and informal discussions around a central topic.
 Participants sit in small groups (usually 5 to 8 people per table) and share experiences, anecdotes and knowledge.
 There is no formal presentation or speech, but the facilitator provides time at the end of the session for some group reporting.
+Unlike roundtables, the café sessions focus on the discussion itself, rather than finding a collective resolution to a challenge. |

 11 February - Call for proposals opens